Where To Start As A Content Creator

 “If you don't have anything nice to say, don't say anything at all."
 This age-old adage is great advice for avoiding hurt feelings and drama, but when it comes to content creation, it's terrible guidance.
 The reality is that if you want to be successful as a content creator, you need to start by putting yourself out there—even if you're not feeling confident or your content isn't perfect.
-Trust us, we've been there.
+Trust me, I've been there.
 Here's how to get started.

 When it comes to content creation, the biggest obstacle you'll face is probably yourself.
 It's natural to want to wait until your work is perfect before sharing it with the world, but the truth is that perfection is a myth—there's no such thing.
 So rather than waiting around for that magical day when your work is "good enough" to share, just hit publish and get your name out there.
 You can always go back and make changes later.

 Think about it this way: would you rather have a blog with 10 perfect posts or a blog with 100 good posts?
 If you're like most people, you'd probably choose the latter.
 Why?
 Because even though the quality of each individual post might not be as high, the sheer volume of content means there's something for everyone.
 And that's what you should be aiming for—a body of work that appeals to a wide range of people.

 Of course, that doesn't mean you should never strive for quality—just that you shouldn't let the pursuit of perfection stand in your way.
 So if you're ready to take the plunge and start sharing your work with the world, great!
 Here are a few tips to get you started.